 The rocky amber mountains in the distance and the sparse scrub grass underfoot place the scene in the western American desert.
-A spooked horse rears back almost vertically, while a cowboy in red shirt, leather vest, green bandanna, and tall yellow hat holds tightly to the reins with his left hand.
-In his right he steadies his revolver, and with steely-eyed determination squeezes off a shot.
+A spooked horse rears back almost vertically, while a cowboy in a red shirt, leather vest, green bandanna, and tall yellow hat holds tightly to the reins with his left hand.
+In his right, he steadies his revolver, and with steely-eyed determination squeezes off a shot.

 Can you picture the scene?
 Hillsborough artist George H. Wert painted this cover for the October 2, 1926 issue of Western Story Magazine while looking at an old horse ambling in the meadow outside the window of his Amwell Road cabin.
 And he was only getting started.

 |George H. Wert illustration for a 1921 calendar.|

 George Harrison Wert was born in Brook, Indiana in 1888, His father worked for the railroad, and then later as a guard at the Indiana State Prison.
 After he was done with his schooling Wert also worked for the railroad.
 He got married in 1912, and by 1917 he had two small children, which disqualified him from being drafted during the first world war.
 After a move to Joliet, Illinois, he started working as an artist for an advertising company.

 By the early 1920s, Wert was living in Memphis, Tennessee, and contributing illustrations to Collier's and other magazines.
 Sometime after their fourth child was born in 1924, the family moved to Yonkers, where Wert began illustrating for the big New York City "pulp" publishing houses.
 Pulps - named for the cheap wood-pulp paper on which they were printed - were fiction magazines popular between the 1890s and 1950s.
 Wert contributed interior pen and ink illustrations as well as color cover paintings for such titles as Action Stories, Short Stories, Sea Stories, and The Popular Magazine,